 TYR is one of the leading swimwear manufacturers on the planet.
-They produce training suits, drag suits, briefs, and of course, their apex suits—racing suits for men and women.
+They produce training suits, drag suits, briefs, and of course, their apex suits—tech suits for men and women.

 Launched in 2018, the successor to the Avictor is the TYR Venzo Genesis.

-Here’s a review of the suit, who is wearing it, what you need to know before buying, and where you can pick one up for yourself.
+Here’s a review of the suit, one of the fastest and best tech suits available, who is wearing it, what you need to know before buying, and where you can pick one up for yourself.

 Launched in 2018, the Venzo was designed and manufactured in the USA.